 Repeat until you have covered the wreath form entirely.

 (If you look carefully, you can see the few little wattle flowers still hanging on.
 They’re so cute.)

 Step 5: Add rope to hang your wreath

-Once you have attached all of your branches to your DIY wreath, it’s time to add a little rope/string so you can hang your wreath from a hook.
+Once you have attached all of your branches to your wreath, it’s time to add a little rope/string so you can hang your wreath from a hook.